top of page

 Crazy as it sounds, some people fear public speaking more than death.
 In fact, it’s incredibly common.
 One Gallup poll found that a whopping 40% of Americans have glossophobia, the technical term for fear of public speaking.

-Like many phobias, this one can be conquered — or at least managed.
+Like many phobias, being afraid of public speaking can be conquered — or at least managed.
 If you’ve got a presentation coming up, here are some ways to calm your nerves and pump up your confidence before you face a crowd.

 Six months before: Take a class